navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 	The SQLite database of ZeroBlog can be read from the cache.

-ZeroNet heavily relies on ZeroID as an identity provider.
+ZeroNet heavily relies on `ZeroID <#id20>`_ as an identity provider.
 Still, the site is often overwhelmed and refuses to provide any new identity, pretending the username already exists, or because of too many requests from the same IP address in a short period.
-Several other identity providers (e.g., CryptoID, KaffieID) exist, but only a few services on ZeroNet support them, and you will need to add them as trusted providers manually.
-ZeroNetX, on the other hand, addresses this issue and proposes several forked copies of the services (ZeroSiteX, ZeroMailX, ZeroTalk++, etc.) that natively support these alternate identity providers.
-Because it’s almost impossible to create a new identity on the legacy ZeroNet identity provider (ZeroID), most users will likely migrate to forked versions of ZeroNet (e.g., ZeroNetX).
+Several other identity providers (e.g., CryptoID, KaffieID) exist, but only a few services on ZeroNet support them, and you will need to add them as trusted providers manually. `ZeroNetX <#zeronetx>`_, on the other hand, addresses this issue and proposes several forked copies of the services (ZeroSiteX, ZeroMailX, ZeroTalk++, etc.) that natively support these alternate identity providers.
+Because it’s almost impossible to create a new identity on the legacy ZeroNet identity provider (`ZeroID <#id20>`_), most users will likely migrate to forked versions of ZeroNet (e.g., `ZeroNetX <#zeronetx>`_).

 Anonymity is only supported when ZeroNet is used in conjunction with the Tor network, but the latest release of ZeroNet doesn’t support Tor v3.
-On the other hand, ZeroNet forks (including ZeroNetX) natively support Tor v3 and appear to be a much easier alternative.
+On the other hand, ZeroNet forks (including `ZeroNetX <#zeronetx>`_) natively support Tor v3 and appear to be a much easier alternative.

 ZeroNet seems to have fewer peers than Hyphanet, making it less reliable.